Enfidha: World War II

 Enfidaville was the site of the last battle in the North African Campaign of World War II, and was the site of an Allied Airfield.

 In April 1943 during Operation Strike, the American Corps II cornered the Axis powers force against the Tunisian Coast.
-The Eighth Army attacked Enfidaville on 19 April captured the village, but met strong resistance.
+The British Eighth Army attacked Enfidaville on 19 April captured the village, but met strong resistance.

-Attacks further north saw the fall of Tunis on 7 May, to the British 1st Army and Bizerta on 8 May to the Americans.
+Attacks further north saw the fall of Tunis on 7 May, to the British First Army and Bizerta on 8 May to the Americans.

 Resuming the assault on Enfidaville on 11–13 May, the city saw the defeat of Axis forces but with significant casualties.
-1,551 Allied casualties were buried in the Enfadaville War Cemetery, including Wing Commander Ian Gleed DSO DFC, an English RAF pilot and flying ace, who was shot down over Cap Bon.
+1,551 Allied casualties were buried in the Enfidaville War Cemetery, including Wing Commander Ian Gleed DSO DFC, an English RAF pilot and flying ace, who was shot down over Cap Bon.